MasonRemaley/steam-scraper/README.md

 - Make it easier to iteratively filter list by hand, don't aggregate away the data--just automate the painful parts
 - If we want to look at old years, we could jump more pages back
-- Check for early access
 - Check follower counts?
+- Add back top tags check?